20ChaituR/neuralnets/README.md

 Here, there are two connectivity layers, shown by the two matrices.
 The first layer connects two nodes to two nodes, and the second layer connects two nodes to one node.

-## Structure of the Image Training Data File
+## Structure of the Image Training File

-The image training data file contains the filenames of all input and expected bmp files.
+The default filename for the image training file is `trainingImageFiles.txt`.
+This file contains the filenames of all input and expected bmp files.
 These files will then be converted to an array and passed through the network.
 The structure of the file is as follows: The first line has the number of training cases, the height of each image and the width of each image.
 Then, the next lines contain the input file and the expected output file.